-Strengths underutilized.
-Although this chapter is not the place to list the many ways in which the effective application of the economic strength of native peoples was compromised during the colonial period, it is clear from history that prior to the first contact with Europeans during the first wave of globalization, the native economy in Northwest BC was vibrant and successful (Robinson & Wright, 1962 (1936)).
-Now, as the result of a series of compounding mistakes (Flanagan, 2002; Nyce, 2003), this vibrancy has been reversed: from full employment prior to first contact, to 65% unemployment presently (SNDS, 2000), and the marginalization of many on-reserve stakeholders (Mitchell, 2003a).
+Strengths dissipated.
+Although this paper is not the place to list the many ways in which the economic strength of native peoples has been compromised, it is clear from history that prior to the first contact with Europeans during the first wave of globalization, the native economy in Northwest BC was vibrant and successful (Robinson & Wright, 1962 (1936)).
+Now, as the result of a series of compounding mistakes (Flanagan, 2002; Nyce, 2003), this has been reversed: from full employment prior to first contact, to 65% unemployment presently (SNDS, 2000), and the marginalization of many on-reserve stakeholders (Mitchell, 2003).